 Onions are slowly cooked in olive oil.
-Then veal shoulder and a luxurious rooster stock is added and cooked for hours until the meat melts apart.
+Then veal shoulder and a luxurious rooster stock are added and cooked for hours until the meat melts apart.
 Sometimes a little ham is added to further richen the stock.
 The rice is only added towards the end once the stock and meat have married in flavor.
 It is finished with a substantial addition of Paški Sir, a cheese from the nearby island of Pag.

 For our first taste of Skradin risotto, we visited Konoba Cantinetta.
 The risotto had to be ordered 3 days in advance.
 In response to how much they should make for us, we said “just make us a huge pot”.
 No defined measurements needed.

 Once we sat down at the table, the risotto and wine just kept coming until we’d finished the entire pot.
 I think our stomachs grew 3 sizes that day, as letting any of it go to waste would have been traitorous behavior.
 [Read: Croatian wine cheat sheet]